priyank21116/Go-cart/README.md

 # About
-Its an web app currently underbuild.
+Its one step solution for malls and shop as it replace most tedious part of shopping in stores i.e. billing counter.
+It adds items to invoice on go.
-Its one step solution for malls and shop.
+A user just needs to speak item id and quantity.
+It detects voice commands and processes it.
+A tensorflow mask detection model is equiped in appp to keep mask check on customers

 ## Tech Used